What Are Horse Chestnuts And Ergots?

 A horse chestnut.
 This chestnut is about the size of a woman's thumb.
 Chestnuts can range from the size of a small fingernail to a couple of inches long or longer.

-A close-up of the same chestnut that is in Photo 1.
+This is a close-up of the same chestnut that is in photo 1.
 Chestnut patterns are unique to each horse.

 A different chestnut.
 This chestnut is not flat and fairly smooth like the one in the previous photos.